MTiergarten/redi-webdev-project/recipes.md

     - 1 tsp cocoa powder
     - 1 tbsp milk (add to taste to desired consistency)

+- Eggs on toast with cheese
+    - 50g bread (1 semmel or 2 slices of toast)
+    - 2 eggs (scrambled or omelet)
+    - 20g cheese of choicec

 - Yoghurt with fruits
   - 200g greek yoghurt